In The Community

 Thou shalt love thy neighbor as thyself.

 From a modest beginning in 2020, our St. Paul's Suppers program now provides a dinner to as many as 100 people each week throughout the year.
 In addition, we are delighted to support a number of island organizations including the Fairwinds counseling center, A Safe Place and the Nantucket Community School.
 Our Laundry Love program at Holdgate's Island Laundry supports many families.
 More than 40 St. Paul’s volunteers commit their time and talent to these ministries.
 Please join us.
 A list of our current activities is below.
+Please contact the church office to get involved or to donate to a program.

 This year will be the seventh year that the St. Paul’s Mission Committee’s Laundry Love program has provided laundry assistance to fellow islanders designated as needing a hand with its cost.
 At the height of the pandemic, the SPMC had to change its traditional in-person assistance to a monthly mailing of laundry cards to program participants.
 Thankfully, the Laundry Love volunteers have now resumed in-person laundry assistance at Holdgate’s Island Laundry.
 The SPMC provides laundry cards to other community non-profits for their own discretionary distribution.